Impact-Hub-Nairobi/AI4S-Hackathon/Hackathon One/Workshop Content/1. Responsible AI For Agriculture/README.md

-# 🌾 Responsible AI for Agriculture – AI4S Hackathon
+# 🌾 Workshop 1: Responsible AI for Agriculture – AI4S Hackathon

 ## 🧭 Overview
 This section of the AI4S Hackathon repository focuses on **Responsible AI**, ensuring that the AI systems built for agricultural applications are **fair, transparent, inclusive, and accountable**.